crabcanon/crabcanon.github.com/_posts/2016-02-10-javascript-design-pattern-encapsulation.md

 <hr>

-2.3. `Private Members Through Closures`
+<mark>2.3.
+Private Members Through Closures</mark>

-In the beginning, let's talk a bit about clousures which is one of the most phenomenal features in Javascript and is widely used to create advanced functionalities in the large-scale applications.
-To understand closures, we have to introduce scope firstly.
+In the beginning, let's talk a bit about clousures which is one of the most phenomenal features in Javascript and is widely used to create advanced functionalities in large-scale applications.
+To understand closures, we have to introduce `Scope`.
 In Javascript(ECMAScript 5), there are two types of scope, global scope and function scope(the block scope is introduced in ECMAScript 6), respectively.
 A function can read the global variable directly:

 ```javascript
 var a = 1;